plazinho/Lets_talk/README.md

 - Let's talk was created using MediaPipe, OpenCV, Keras, PyQt
 - LSTM model for sign recognition was built using Keras and trained on dataset, that was collected during development (currently includes more than 5000 samples)
 - Model architecture: 3 LSTM layers with ReLU activation and output fully-connected layer with softmax activation
+- "3lstm.h5" - pretrained weights for the model that will be used by a default
 - User's guide and list of recognizable gestures are located in the UI

 ![Kirill](https://user-images.githubusercontent.com/88561819/139092550-d1b2ef50-641f-467b-a74d-7a6550432974.gif)